 - live in Potsdam, N.Y., for the duration of the summer program and submit a complete application packet postmarked by the deadline date

-The application is available by mail OR online as a Google Doc.
+The application can be submitted as a hard copy OR online as a Google Doc.
 You only need to submit your application in one format.

 Please check that you have completed your application by using this checklist - Application Checklist